kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 </details>

-3. Follow the instructions in `instructions.md`.
+3. Follow the instructions in the file `instructions.md`.

 Work together as a team to add all the information below to your site: